3y3c0d3/GDA_Capstone_Bellabeat/README.md

 ### 📋 Share
 ### 🧗‍♀️ Act
 # Scenario
-Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for women.
-The company has 5 focus products: bellabeat app, leaf, time, spring and bellabeat membership.
-Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
-Our team have been asked to analyze smart device data to gain insight into how consumers are using their smart devices.
-The insights we discover will then help guide marketing strategy for the company
+You are a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
+Bellabeat is a successful small company, but they have the potential to become a larger player in the global sma device market.
+Urška Sršen, cofounder and Chief Creative O cer of Bellabeat, believes that analyzing sma device tness data could help unlock new growth oppo unities for the company.
+You have been asked to focus on one of Bellabeat’s products and analyze sma device data to gain insight into how consumers are using their sma devices.
+The insights you discover will then help guide marketing strategy for the company.
+You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy
 # 1. Ask
 ###  BUSINESS TASK: Analyze Fitbit data to gain insight and help guide marketing strategy for Bellabeat to grow as a global player
 Primary stakeholders: Urška Sršen and Sando Mur, executive team members.